Fastdruid/ReCDTV/Connectors/CN9.md

  Reset?
  NAND of IOR,IOW -> NOR of IFRST (InterFace ReSeT)
 ### 3 EFFK
+This is for the Subcode or subchannel data
+EFM Frame clock output duty = 50%
+### 4 SCCK
+This is for the Subcode or subchannel data
+Shift clock for serial subcode data output
 ### 5 SBCP
+This is for the Subcode or subchannel data
+Subcode Pch output Pch~Wch serial data output
 ### 6 SCOR
+This is for the Subcode or subchannel data
+Subcode sync output S0+s1
 ### 9 C16M
  Feeds into LC7883M D/A Converter pin 24
  Feeds from LC7883M D/A Converter pin 25 via 100k resistor